 10. Treat yourself at Bakkerij Desoete.

-#5 Magdalena Quarter – Where to Stay in Bruges for Families
+5. Magdalena Quarter – Where to Stay in Bruges for Families

-The Magdalena Quarter is a large and residential neighbourhood located south of the city centre.
+The Magdalena Quarter is a large and residential neighborhood located south of the city centre.
 It is a safe, clean and quiet quarter that is known for its recreation and relaxation.
 Here you can enjoy a breath of fresh air thanks to its many lush parks and fun playgrounds, as well as its canal-side paths and tranquil winding streets.

 This district is our top pick for where to stay in Bruges for families because there are so many excellent activities that travellers of all ages will love.
-From world-class museums and interesting art galleries to outdoor adventures and delicious restaurants, the Magdalena Quarter is truly a neighbourhood with something for everyone.
+From world-class museums and interesting art galleries to outdoor adventures and delicious restaurants, the Magdalena Quarter is truly a neighborhood with something for everyone.

 Things to See and Do in Magdalena Quarter